sbercloud-terraform/terraform-provider-sbercloud/docs/resources/lb_whitelist.md

 The following arguments are supported:

 * `region` - (Optional, String, ForceNew) The region in which to create the ELB whitelist resource.
 If omitted, the provider-level region will be used.
 Changing this creates a new whitelist.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the whitelist.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new whitelist.

 * `listener_id` - (Required, String, ForceNew) The Listener ID that the whitelist will be associated with.
 Changing this creates a new whitelist.

 * `enable_whitelist` - (Optional, Bool) Specify whether to enable access control.

 * `whitelist` - (Optional, String) Specifies the IP addresses in the whitelist.
 Use commas(,) to separate the multiple IP addresses.

 ## Attributes Reference